CarelessInternet/Ticketer/README.md

 #### Running the Bot

-Run the command `npm start` to run the bot in a development environment.<br>
+Run the command `npm start` to run the bot.
-Run the command `npm run production` for a production environment (same as development but bot must be in top.gg).

 ## Issues